microsoft/RecAI/RecLM-cgen/README.md

 # RecLM-cgen
 ## Introduction
+**RecLM-cgen** is a generative recommendation framework.
+This framework divides the output space of LLMs into item generation and general text generation parts by introducing item control tokens, and simultaneously employs a decoding strategy with prefix tree constraints to prevent the generation of out-of-domain items.
+RecLM-cgen enables LLMs to acquire the ability to recommend products without sacrificing their original general capabilities.

+The RecLM-cgen framework seamlessly integrates LLMs with recommendation scenarios.
+Interacting with RecLM-cgen is just like interacting with general LLMs, enabling users to complete recommendation tasks and other general tasks in multi-round conversations.

+The pipeline of RecLM-cgen has 4 steps:
+1. Preprocessing raw dataset
+2. Training teacher model
+3. Deploying teacher model service
+4. Training LLMs

 This project is mainly contributed by College of Computer Science and Software Engineering, Shenzhen University.

 Our implementation leverages the [`transformers`](https://github.com/huggingface/transformers) library by Hugging Face.

 ## Raw dataset preprocess
 We provide the code in `preprocess/data_preprocess_amazon.py` to automatically generate the intermediate dataset with above format from the downloaded raw dataset.